-Surplus-liquidity intermediaries ($\rho < \rho^$) will take long positions in the financial asset.
-Therefore, the aggregate supply of financial asset is determined as follows.
-Moderately credit-constrained intermediaries ($\rho^ < \rho \leq \bar{\rho}$), liquidate a fraction δ of their assets.
-At the same time, for severely credit-constrained intermediaries ($\rho > \bar{\rho}$), only a fraction q go into liquidation.
+Therefore, the aggregate supply of the zfinancial asset in the re-sale market is determined as follows.
+Moderately credit-constrained intermediaries $(\rho^ < \rho \leq \bar{\rho})$, liquidate a fraction δ of their assets.
+At the same time, for severely credit-constrained intermediaries $(\rho > \bar{\rho})$, only a fraction q go into liquidation.
 The remaining fraction (1-q) of severely credit-constrained intermediaries obtain a strategic write-down by entering into negotiations with the financiers.
 We assume that the liability can be renegotiated downward to the asset's funding liquidity, ρ^ .
-Thus, given an adverse shock θ_2 at Date 1, a fraction q of the severely credit-constrained intermediaries will be forced to liquidate some or part of their assets.
+Thus, given an adverse shock θ at Date 1, a fraction q of the severely credit-constrained intermediaries will be forced to liquidate some or part of their assets.
+If $g(\rho)$ denotes the p.d.f. of ρ , the aggregate supply of financial assets in the market is given by